Ashish-v5/words/README.md

 - `convertPath`
 - `joinWords`

-All these methods have default implementation that throws `UnsupportedOperationException`
+All these methods have default implementation that throws `UnsupportedOperationException`.\

-You have to change each method's body so that it behaves as it's required
+You have to change each method's body so that it behaves as it's required.

-We made JUnit5 tests in [`StringUtilTest`](src/test/java/org/example/StringUtilTest.java) class for making sure each method's behaviour is correct
+We made JUnit5 tests in [`StringUtilTest`](src/test/java/org/example/StringUtilTest.java) class for making sure each method's behaviour is correct.\

-You can use these tests yourself, for that you need to install [Maven](https://maven.apache.org/) project manager and run `mvn clean test` in the project folder
+You can use these tests yourself, for that you need to install [Maven](https://maven.apache.org/) project manager and run `mvn clean test` in the project folder.

 While imlementing the methods you might need to come up with `regular expressions`.
-You can use [regex101.com](https://regex101.com/) for working with regular expressions
+You may consider using [regex101.com](https://regex101.com/) to easier design of regular expressions.

 You can and should use following methods\classes (click on the name):
 - [`String.strip`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/String.html#strip())